 Also, the general fund is pursuing decarbonization efforts with greenhouse gas (GHG) reduction targets for its public corporate bond portfolio and investment property holdings.
-As a major property owner, iA Financial Group measures its environmental performance based on stringent industry standards.
+As a major property owner, the Company measures its environmental performance based on stringent industry standards.